Man who lived at O’Hare for 3 months without detection cleared of trespassing charges

 Singh hid out in the airport’s secured terminal area with access to shops, food and public bathrooms until his Jan.
 16 arrest after two United Airlines employees asked to see his identification.
 He showed them an airport ID badge that an operations manager had reported missing in late October 2020, prosecutors said.

-The Transportation Security Authority launched an investigation.
+The Transportation Security Administration launched an investigation.
 The TSA regulates O’Hare security for the Chicago Department of Aviation.

 Singh does not have a prior criminal record.